itsgoingd/projects-cli-companion/README.md

 Use `push` command to push out changes from local GIT repository to remote SVN repository, you can specify the work time as an argument.
 This command also respects `.gitignore` entries when commiting the files to SVN.

+You can also reference a ticket in a commit message using `#ticket_number` (eg. `Fixed broken layout (#42).`) and the commit message will be automatically posted as a comment in the ticket.

 ## Licence

 Copyright (c) 2015 Miroslav Rigler